devpi/devpi/doc/quickstart-releaseprocess.rst

     http://localhost:3141/testuser/dev/+f/371/be2830420799e/example-1.0.tar.gz
     uwanda     linux2  python     2.7.11 tests passed

+.. versionadded:: 2.6

+With ``--index`` you can get the release from another index.
+Full URLs to another devpi-server are also supported.

 .. note::

     Since version 2.2.0 testing of universal wheels is supported if there